Looking for unique, creative wood slice project for the holidays? Here’s an easy Christmas project you can finish in under 10 minutes.

 Watch your mother watching you think.

-Decide they need to be a Christmas tree.
+Decide they need to be a wood slice project—a DIY Christmas tree.

 Put down your free cider and sort through the burn pile to find the perfect wood slices for free.